David-Burke-InfoTech/Microsoft-Azure-Virtual-Machine-for-OSTickets-Systems/README.md

 <img width="1907" height="767" alt="VM-4" src="https://github.com/user-attachments/assets/a871b943-04b3-4ac4-b925-1fb13f33276a" />
 </p>
 <p>
-Next, you will want to pick a region that best fits your geo location.
+Next, you will want to pick a Region that best fits your geo location.
 </p>
 <br />